kikwit/kikwit/README.md

 - **subdomains**

     An array containing the request subdomains.
 By default the domain is the last two parts of the host.
-The `subdomainOffset` configuration setting can be used to specify the number of parts that constitutes the application domain.
+The `subdomainOffset` configuration property can be used to specify the number of parts that constitutes the application domain.
 The remaining parts are the subdomains.

-    e.g. for `user.api.kikwitjs.com` the subdomain would be ['api', 'user'] if `subdomainOffset` configuration setting is 2 (default) and ['user'] if it's set to 3.
+    e.g. for `user.api.kikwitjs.com` the subdomain would be ['api', 'user'] if `subdomainOffset` configuration property is 2 (default) and ['user'] if it's set to 3.

 - **statusMessage**